ChrstphrHll/npc_gen/students/Grassa Ashbluff.md

 ---
 ### Description
 - 7th year Dwarf Artificer in Fiesn
-- wavy dirty blonde hair that's parted to the right, Gray eyes, and Light skin
+- short wavy brunette hair that's plain, Gray eyes, and Light skin
 - Is Thrilling and Arrogant, and has Professionalism as their ideal

 ### Organizations